A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 In Japan, tattoos are deemed uncool as they have gang ties.
 Therefore, people with tattoos are prohibited from entering communal onsens.
 Yes, even those of you with tiny tattoos, unfortunately!

 That’s not the end of the world, though!
-People who have their bodies inked can still opt for a private soak at a typical onsen resort.
+People with their bodies inked can still opt for a private soak at a typical onsen resort, or you may visit those tattoo-friendly onsens.

 3. Be Prepared Not To Wear Anything